hackclub/hackclub/processes/hackathon_sponsorship_process.md

 - Mentors
 - Workshops
-- Hack Club's logo on hackathon's website
+- Hack Club's logo on the hackathon's website
 - Talk during opening ceremony
 - Have a table to pass out stickers